 YAMAHA RX5 (1986)

-On the back of the success of the DX7 FM synthesizer came this versatile and affordable digital MIDI drum machine used by NEW ORDER and CAMEO.
-The RX5 had many editable parameters such as attack, decay, reverse and damp for each sound plus two levels of accent.
+The RX5 was a versatile and affordable digital MIDI drum machine used by NEW ORDER and CAMEO.
+It had many editable parameters such as attack, decay, reverse and damp for each sound plus two levels of accent.
 The sounds could even be pitch-bent across several octaves while the bizarre time signatures that could be programmed ranged from 1/32 to 99/2!
 Also available were ROM Cartridges with further genre based percussive sets, while created sounds could be stored on RAM cartridges.